twinstae/trpg-stelo/src/pages/ko/cypher-open/cyphers.md

 ### COMPREHENSION
-- **Level:** 1d6 + 1
+- **레벨:** 1d6 + 1
-- **Effect:** Within five minutes, the user can understand the words of a specific language keyed to the cypher (two languages if the cypher is level 5 or higher).
+- **효과:** Within five minutes, the user can understand the words of a specific language keyed to the cypher (two languages if the cypher is level 5 or higher).
 This is true even of creatures that do not normally have a language.
 If the user could already understand the language, the cypher has no effect.
 Once the cypher is used, the effect is permanent, and the cypher no longer counts against the number of cyphers that a PC can bear.

 ### CONDITION REMOVER
-- **Level:** 1d6 + 3
+- **레벨:** 1d6 + 3
-- **Effect:** Cures one occurrence of one specific health condition of the cypher level or lower.
+- **효과:** Cures one occurrence of one specific health condition of the cypher level or lower.
 It does not prevent the possibility of future occurrences of the same condition.
 Roll a d20 to determine what it cures.
 1
 Addiction to one substance
 2